bravetechnologycoop/BraveSensor/server/README.md

       - Description - [leave blank]

-      - Drag and drop or upload the generated `/target/4.2.0/boron/boron-ins-fsm.bin` file
+      - Drag and drop or upload the generated binary file

 1. Go to Devices